 Here, we add arugula for some greenery and a peppery taste.
 This is a rustic salad by nature so the amounts provided are just suggestions.
 We encourage you to get creative and make this your own.

-Your favorite loaf of Essential bread (any will do, especially Cibatta, Columbia, Fremont Sour White, Pugliese, Mille Grane or Pain du George) cut into 1 inch cubes
+Your favorite loaf of Essential Baking Company bread will do.
+Any Take & Bake loaf or one of our artisan Cibatta, Pugliese, or Pain du George.
+Cut into 1 inch cubes

 2 tomatoes (roma, heirloom, cherry or combination of your favorites)

 a handful of fresh basil leaves, chopped or torn

 a handful of fresh arugula